jaimstomas/jaimstomas/README.md

 ----

-<h3 align="left">Hello , sir.<br>With 10 years in development, I’ve learned that writing clean, maintainable code is more valuable than quick fixes or shortcuts. <br>I approach projects with a focus on long-term scalability, user experience, and collaboration across teams. <br>Technology evolves quickly, so I prioritize continuous learning and adaptability. <br>Ultimately, I see development not just as coding, but as solving real-world problems through thoughtful design and execution.</h3>
+<h3 align="left">Hello , sir.<br><br>With 10 years in development, I’ve learned that writing clean, maintainable code is more valuable than quick fixes or shortcuts. <br>I approach projects with a focus on long-term scalability, user experience, and collaboration across teams. <br>Technology evolves quickly, so I prioritize continuous learning and adaptability. <br>Ultimately, I see development not just as coding, but as solving real-world problems through thoughtful design and execution.</h3>

 ---